Sectorial descent for wrapped Fukaya categories: Statement of results

 Observe that Theorem \ref{generationpractice} is indeed a generalization of Theorem \ref{generation}: the hypotheses of Theorem \ref{generation} imply that the relative core $\cc_{X,\f}$ is mostly Lagrangian, and we may take the cocores and the linking disks as the generalized cocores.
-Note that the existence of generalized cocores is a hypothesis of Theorem \ref{generationpractice}, not a conclusion.\footnote{Interestingly, while we do not know how to define (in general) the generalized cocore associated to a smooth Lagrangian point $p\in\cc_{X,\f}$, or even the corresponding object of $\W(X,\f)$, the corresponding ``once stabilized'' object in $\W((X,\f)\times(\CC_{\Re\geq 0},\infty))$ is easy to define: it is simply the small Lagrangian linking disk at $p\times\infty$.} A stopped Liouville manifold $(X,\f)$ satsisfying the hypotheses of Theorem \ref{generationpractice} will be called \emph{weakly Weinstein}.
+Note that the existence of generalized cocores is a hypothesis of Theorem \ref{generationpractice}, not a conclusion. \footnote{We do not know how to construct (in general) a generalized cocore associated to a smooth Lagrangian point $p\in\cc_{X,\f}$, or even the corresponding object of $\W(X,\f)$.
+However, the corresponding ``once stabilized'' object in $\W((X,\f)\times(\CC_{\Re\geq 0},\infty))$ is easy to define: it is simply the Lagrangian linking disk at $p\times\infty$.} A stopped Liouville manifold $(X,\f)$ satisfying the hypotheses of Theorem \ref{generationpractice} will be called \emph{weakly Weinstein}.
 Note that if $X$ is Weinstein and $\f$ is mostly Legendrian, then $(X,\f)$ is weakly Weinstein after small perturbation.

 Theorem \ref{generationpractice} is useful since many naturally arising (stopped) Liouville manifolds are weakly Weinstein but not Weinstein.
 For example, this is true for a cotangent bundle with a mostly Legendrian stop, or an affine algebraic variety equipped with a non-Morse plurisubharmonic function.
 While these usually can be perturbed to become Weinstein, it is often more convenient to deal directly with the given Liouville vector field, e.g.\ because it is more explicit or symmetric.